 Take a walk up the hills

-The oldest and most interesting monument is the Castle, which was built in the 14th Century and is a wonderful example of medieval military architecture.
+The oldest and most interesting monument is the Castle, which was built in the 14th Century and is a superb example of medieval military architecture.
 From there, a lovely path leads to the Clock Tower.

-Originally built in the 13th Century for defensive purposes, the Tower Clock was damaged several times and rebuilt in its present form in the 19th Century.
+Initially built in the 13th Century for defensive purposes, the Tower Clock was damaged several times and rebuilt in its present form in the 19th Century.
 The view from atop is stunning, stretching from the colored houses with their tiled roofs gleaming under the sun to the green hills in the background.